legend0606/A-demo-repository/README.md

 # A-demo-repository
-This is my First demo respositary
+This is my first demo repository
 Author - RIxi